For many decades, composition shingle roofs have been the overwhelmingly popular choice for new roof installations and re-roofing applications.

 What many homeowners love is that this long service life is also maintenance free.
 At most, you can periodically wash your steel roof to remove any debris.
 A steel roof’s maintenance – free service life provides a huge relief, as most roofing systems require a continuous investment of money and time for maintenance and repair.

-Thanks to cutting-edge technological advancements in the steel industry, modern steel roofing offers a multitude of styles and color choices that will satisfy any aesthetic preferences.
-For homeowners who would like the look of the roof to enhance the contemporary style of their homes, profiles distinct to steel roofing, such as standing seam, vertical rib or corrugated steel, are a perfect match.
+Thanks to the cutting-edge technological advancements, modern steel roofs offer a multitude of styles and color choices that will satisfy any aesthetic preferences.
+For homeowners who would like the look of the roof to enhance the contemporary style of their homes, styles, and profiles standing seam, vertical rib or corrugated steel, are a perfect match.

-Many prominent manufacturers also carry a wide array of standard and premium paint coatings for steel roofs include modified polyester, fluorocarbon (Kynar) and PVC (plastisol) coatings.
+Many prominent manufacturers also carry a wide array of standard and premium paint coatings for steel roofs include modified polyester, fluorocarbon (Kynar 500) and PVC (plastisol) coatings.

 For the longest service life, it is important to consult your roofing contractor and choose the right coating that will be the best match for your home’s particular architecture and local climate.
-Paint systems are typically guaranteed to last for 25 years.
-It is actually possible to repaint your steel roof to ensure many more decades of service.
+High-end Kynar 500 paint finishes are typically guaranteed to last for 30 years.
+If necessary, it is actually possible to repaint your steel roof to ensure many more decades of service.

-Consider the fact that while you will pay for your steel roof only once and will never have to re-roof again, you will need to replace your asphalt shingles roof every 10-20 years. — This means a homeowner could be paying for a new asphalt shingles roof 2-3 times over the same period of time that you could have installed just one steel roof built to last.
+For perspective, consider the fact that while you will pay for your steel roof only once and will never have to re-roof again, you will need to replace your asphalt shingles roof every 10-20 years. — This means a homeowner could be paying for a new asphalt shingles roof 2-3 times over the 30-to-50-year period.

-Also, tack on the frequent maintenance and repairs that are often required by most conventional roofing systems like composition shingles and cedar shakes, and the total life-cycle cost of a steel roof will actually be less than that of an asphalt shingle roof.
+Also, tack on the frequent maintenance and repairs that are often required by most conventional roofing systems like composition shingles and cedar shakes, and the total life-cycle cost of a steel roof can actually be less than composition shingle roofs.

-A highly solar-reflective Kynar 500 coated (painted) or granular-coated steel roof can actually re-emit up to 90% of the oncoming solar radiation.
-This keeps the inside of your home cooler during hot summer months. — This is an especially valuable feature for homes located in regions where it is very hot and sunny year round.
+A highly solar-reflective Kynar 500 coated (painted) or granular-coated steel roof can reflect up to 90% of the oncoming solar radiation.
+This keeps the inside of your home cooler during hot summer months. — This is an especially valuable feature for homes located in regions where it is very hot and sunny year-round.

 A steel roof with CoolRoof rated solar reflective coatings with high SRI (Solar Reflectance Index) ratings could save you as much as 20% to 40% annually on your AC bills and enable you to live more sustainably, while also reducing the load and extending the lifespan of your Central AC equipment.